eddiemoore/angular-spotify/README.md

 ####Remove Tracks from a Playlist
 Remove one or more tracks from a user’s playlist.
+Removing tracks from a public playlist requires the ```playlist-modify-public``` scope.
+Removing tracks from a private playlist requires the ```playlist-modify-private``` scope.
 ```javascript
 Spotify.removePlaylistTracks('user_id', 'playlist_id', 'comma separated string or array of spotify track ids or uris');
 ```